PmasonFF/Zooniverse-data-digging/Working with B. Simmons’s aggregate-survey.py.md

 ## Running aggregate-survey,py

-Despite modifying the classfile name in hardcoding, the script must be called with at least one argument – the classifications.csv file name:
+Despite modifying the classfile name in hardcoding, the script must be called with at least one argument – the classifications.csv file name which overrides the hardcoded filename:

 Python aggregate-survey.py your_project-classifications.csv

 (From the Pycharm editor one can set the parameter script by right clicking on the green run arrow.
 Most other editors will have a similar function)

-If you have not sliced the classification file to one workflow_id and version and hardcoded that info in lines 13, 14 you will have to add the appropriate parameters to the command line,
+If you have not hardcoded the workflow_id and workflow_version info in lines 13, 14 you will have to add the appropriate parameters to the command line.
+The command line will override whatever **is** hardcoded if you specify the parameters.

 aggregate-survey.py yopur_project-classifications.csv   workflow_id=XXXX  workflow_version=XXX.XX

+**Note I was unable to run this script on a classification file with more than one workflow in it.
+Slice out the one workflow and version using flatte_class_frame.py**

 Attempt to run the script.
 If you get the instructions for usage and the parameter structures check you are supplying the correct files (and names), and the parameters are correct.